The leopard cat (Prionailurus bengalensis) is a small wild cat endemic to continental South, East, and Southeast Asia.

 Compared to the domestic cat, the leopard is about the same size but is more slender, with web-defined webs between its toes and longer legs.

 Its small head is marked with two conspicuous dark stripes and a short but narrow white muzzle.
-Two dark stripes run from the eyes to the ears and two smaller white streaks that run from the eyes to the nose.
+Two dark stripes run from the eyes to the ears, and two smaller white streaks run from the eyes to the nose.

-It has a tawny background colour for the spotted fur, with a white belly and chest.
-However, due to their huge range, they vary so much in size and colouration of spots as well as in weight and body size.
+It has a tawny background color for the spotted fur, with a white belly and chest.
+However, due to their huge range, they vary so much in size and coloration of spots, weight, and body size.

 The southern populations have yellowish-brown fur, while those in the north have pale silver-grey fur.
 The black markings could be rosette, spotted, or dotted streaks.